letItBezhumphries/sba318-dungeon-api/README.md

 # Requirements

-[] incorporate passport & jwt authentication

 []Create and use at least two pieces of custom middleware.
 5%

 []Create and use error-handling middleware.5%

-[]Use at least three different data categories (e.g., users, posts, or comments).5%
+[√]Use at least three different data categories (e.g., users, posts, or comments).5%

-[]Utilize reasonable data structuring practices.5%
+[√]Utilize reasonable data structuring practices.5%

-[]Create GET routes for all data that should be exposed to the client.5%
+[√]Create GET routes for all data that should be exposed to the client.5%

-[]Create POST routes for data, as appropriate.
+[√]Create POST routes for data, as appropriate.
 At least one data category should allow for client creation via a POST request.
 5%

-[]Create PATCH or PUT routes for data, as appropriate.
+[√]Create PATCH or PUT routes for data, as appropriate.
 At least one data category should allow for client manipulation via a PATCH or PUT request.
 5%

-[]Create DELETE routes for data, as appropriate.
+[√]Create DELETE routes for data, as appropriate.
 At least one data category should allow for client deletion via a DELETE request.
 5%

-[]Include query parameters for data filtering, where appropriate.
+[√]Include query parameters for data filtering, where appropriate.
 At least one data category should allow for additional filtering through the use of query parameters.
 Note: DO NOT use API keys; this makes it more difficult for instructors to grade finished projects efficiently.
 5%

-[]Utilize route parameters, where appropriate.5%
+[√]Utilize route parameters, where appropriate.5%

 []Adhere to the guiding principles of REST.10%